Bug report #454

 Lines and points in the fill pattern are rendered extremely thick compared to the Map View.
 See the atached screen dumps and their respective pdf output.

-#1 Updated by Redmine Admin almost 14 years ago
+#1 Updated by Redmine Admin over 14 years ago

 To fix this we must enable pattern scaling.
 That should be possible using QBrush::setMatrix which was introduced in Qt 4.2 but it requires changes in QgsVectorLayer and all renderers classes including changes of methods' prototypes of course composer map GUI.
 That cannot be done a week before code freeze IMO.